 Dependent Care FSA.

-If you enroll in an FSA when you first become eligible for coverage, contributions will be taken from your paychecks starting with your first paycheck after enrollment.
-You will have access to your full FSA contribution immediately.
+If you enroll in an FSA when you first become eligible for coverage, you can start using benefits the first of the month after you enroll.
+Your contributions will be taken from your paycheck after your benefits start.

 You can’t change your contribution amount outside of Open Enrollment unless you have a qualifying life event.